Five Ideas for a Creative Mother’s Day Gift

-Dear Dads, It’s Mother’s Day on 13 May?
+Dear Dads, Mother’s Day is not far away.
 Did you know that your women are real superheroines?
 You lovely Dads are too, of course.
 You wave your superhero cape around every day too.
 That’s not being questioned here.
 And us women really do appreciate it!
 But on Mother’s Day us Mums are now being celebrated.

 So it certainly can be said for once that we’re superheroines, can’t it?
 Go on then.
 We’re superheroines because…

 - …we carry a baby and go without our much-loved sushi for whole 9 months